kevinchan04/MA-SSD/README.md

 # The pytorch implement of MA-SSD

 This repository implements MA-SSD (Multi Attention SSD for Fast Detection of Small Objects).
-This paper is under review in ACCV 2020.
  The implementation is based on the projects [lufficc/SSD](https://github.com/lufficc/SSD).